✦ Updated for the 2026 ATAR cycle

 Choose Subjects Strategically

-Select subjects where you genuinely excel AND that scale well in your state.
+Select subjects where you genuinely excel and that tend to scale well in your state.
 A high mark in a lower-scaling subject often outperforms a mediocre mark in a high-scaling one.

 📝